Beatrice de Graaf: Wider work

-In 2017, de Graaf was appointed a member of the Royal Netherlands Academy of Arts and Sciences.
-She is also a member of the Academia Europaea.
+In 2017, de Graaf was elected a member of the Royal Netherlands Academy of Arts and Sciences.
+She is also a member of the Academia Europaea, having been elected in 2020.
 She is the editor of Terrorism and Political Violence, as well as the Journal of Modern European History.
-She was a Visiting Fellow at St Catherine's College and the History Faculty of the University of Cambridge in 2016.
-She is also a fellow at the Programme on Extremism/ISIS Files project, George Washington University.

 De Graaf was a member of De Jonge Akademie of the Royal Netherlands Academy of Arts and Sciences, the European Council on Foreign Relations, and various advisory committees in the field of national and international security.
 She was a member of the Joustra Committee on inter-country adoption and the Muller Committee on the revision of the Security Regions Act.
 As a terrorism expert and security historian, she regularly comments on current affairs in the media.
-On behalf of Terrorism and Political Violence and the Security History Network, she runs a podcast (together with Lena Harding) and is a recurring guest on the Ongelooflijke Podcast and on the Napoleonicist a podcast about the Revolutionary and Napoleonic wars.
-De Graaf is also a member of the Advisory Board of the Society and Security Foundation (SMV).
+On behalf of Terrorism and Political Violence and the Security History Network, she runs a podcast and is a recurring guest on the Ongelooflijke Podcast and on the Napoleonic Wars Podcast a podcast about the Revolutionary and Napoleonic wars.
+De Graaf is also a member of the advisory board of the Society and Security Foundation (SMV).
+She is also a trustee for the Napoleonic & Revolutionary War Graves Charity.

 From November 2004 to June 2013, De Graaf was chairman of the Association of Christian Historians.
 In 1998 she became editor of Transparant (nl), the quarterly magazine of the VCH.
 She is a member of the Christian Union and was fifth on the candidate list for that party for the election to the Senate in 2015.

 De Graaf is committed to increasing investment in research and science, and to increasing the impact of science in state and society.
 On 23 January 2015, Beatrice de Graaf was appointed chair of the National Science Agenda together with Alexander Rinnooy Kan.
 De Graaf has been writing a column for the NRC since 2018.
 In 2022, together with KNAW colleagues, she published the guide 'Science with the windows open'.
 In 2022 she was asked to write the essay for the Dutch history month.